sumanjs/suman/examples/30-anatomy-of-suman-suite.md

 //we have our root suite, followed by a nested child suite A, that in turn has a nested child suite B

+//if you run this example, and look at the logs, you will get a feel for how a Suman test is executed

 const suman = require('suman');
 const Test = suman.init(module, {});